Xano makes it easy to visualize and select relationships of your database tables.

-However, Xano allows you to do it another way Xano uses PostgreSQL and is a hybrid SQL/NoSQL you can simply create an object in the student table called enrollments that allows you to not only achieve the same thing but have data locality (being able to see everything in one place).
+However, Xano allows you to do it another way Xano uses PostgreSQL, which is essentially a hybrid SQL/NoSQL database.
+You can simply create a list (array) of classes in the student table that allows you to not only achieve the same thing but have data locality (being able to see everything in one place).

-Here's a demonstration of how you would add an enrollments object (list) directly inside the student table:
+Here's a demonstration of how you would add a class list directly inside the student table: